mrFavoslav/KeyDrop-Giveaway-Bot/README.md

 **Settings**

-   > Click on the gear icon for settings (for standalone mode the button should say "WebSocket Disabled")
+   > Click on the gear icon for settings (for standalone mode the button should say "Standalone")

    ![Standalone 2](https://api.favoslav.cz/v1/assets/keydropbot/standalone/2.png)